3 minute read

-3 tips for a more sustainable school
+Three tips for a more sustainable school

 1. Be energy efficient

-In schools, your lighting typically accounts for over a quarter of total energy use.
+In schools, lighting typically accounts for over a quarter of total energy use.
 And if a total overhaul of your school’s lighting isn’t in budget, an old-fashioned ‘Turn Out the Lights’ campaign can still have a big impact.

 2. Recycle and reuse